DevExpress-Examples/out-of-maintenance-xamarin-forms-demo-app/README.md

 ### What's in This Repository

-A demo application in this repository demonstrates capabilities of the **DevExpress Mobile UI for Xamarin.Forms**: Data Grid, Editors, Charts, Scheduler, Data Form, and other controls.
+A demo application in this repository demonstrates the capabilities of the **DevExpress Mobile UI for Xamarin.Forms**: Data Grid, Editors, Charts, Scheduler, Data Form, and other controls.

 ![DevExpress Mobile UI for Xamarin.Forms](./Images/demo-center.png)